c3l3si4n/crtdumper/README.md

 ## Handling Interruptions

 CRTDumper is designed to handle interruptions gracefully.
-If interrupted (e.g., by pressing `Ctrl+C`), it will save its state to `cache.json`  and print a message.
+If interrupted (e.g., by pressing `Ctrl+C`), it will save its state to `log-resume.json` and print a message.
-Unless you specify `-no-cache`, it will be reused automatically.
+Unless you specify `-no-resume`, it will be used automatically.

 ## Issues and Contributions